Fees for a Sale, Purchase or Re-mortgage.

 We charge £800.00 + VAT on average for a re-mortgage.

 Please note that the fee shown are “typical” fees, exclusive of Disbursements, and are intended as a guide to assist with your budgeting.
 For the purposes of the above "typical" fees, we have used a property transaction value of £225,001 - £250,000.
-For a guide to our fees for transactions outside this range, please see our "Estimated Fees" Guide or contact us for a Conveyancing Quote HERE.
+For a guide to our fees for transactions outside this range, please contact us for a Conveyancing Quote HERE.

 Our fees cover all of the work (excluding third party costs) required to complete the sale or purchase of your home, including dealing with a single standard mortgage from a lender who also instructs us to act for them, dealing with registration at the HM Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property you wish to buy is in Wales.